matthewauwasd/ClassyMates/README.md

 ## User Stories

-* As a user, I want to post a question in a class group.
+* As a user, I want to post a question in a classroom.
-* As a user, I want to view multiple posts in a class group.
+* As a user, I want to view multiple posts in a classroom.
 * As a user, I want to add a comment in a post.
 * As a user, I want to view multiple comments in a class post.
+* As a user, I want to create a subgroup.
+* As a user, I want to post and view messages in the subgroup.
+* As a user, I want to view subgroups in a classroom.
+* As a user, I want to save all classrooms, posts, comments, subgroups, and messages.
+* As a user, I want to be able to load the saved classrooms, posts, comments, subgroups, and messages.